How to Grow Strawflowers For Your Cut Flower Garden From Seed Indoors

 Once the strawflower plants are acclimated to the extreme temperatures, transplant the seed starts to the garden once the threat of frost has passed.

-Space your plants out every 12 inches to make sure your plants have enough room to grow with plenty of airflow.
+Space your plants out every 12 inches to ensure they have enough room to grow and plenty of airflow.

-Strawflowers thrive in full sun which helps to prevent weak stems.
-They can tolerate part shade but they won’t bloom as well.
+Strawflowers thrive in full sun, which helps prevent weak stems.
+They can tolerate part shade, but they won’t bloom as well.

 Add an overline text